Whale tail

 Whales of Quebec

 Attracted by an abundant food supply, whales frequently surface in the Saguenay–St. Lawrence Marine Park in the fall — and as the weather cools, their warm breath becomes even more visible.
-On a whale-watching cruise or Zodiac, embark with Croisières AML and take advantage of various discovery and exploration packages to experience a responsible journey that promotes lasting memories.
+On a whale-watching cruise or Zodiac, embark with Croisières AML or Vacances Essipit and take advantage of various discovery and exploration packages to experience a responsible journey that promotes lasting memories.
 For a complete trip, combine your whale-watching activity with a visit to Québec City to enjoy its myriad attractions!

 Take the Whale Route in Côte-Nord